Blog + News

 Baby Archie: Someone needs to stop this craziness.

-Moodys: Well you are seventh in line to be King.
+Moodys: Well you are sixth in line to be King.

 Baby Archie: Really!?
 Wow, and then I will be able to fix this travesty?